reinh/resume/data/resume.md

     Test Driven Development, Regression Testing, Quality Assurance

   * User Experience:
-    Focus on usability and the design of interactive systems, not limited to the web but also including API design and library design.
+    Focus on usability and the design of interactive systems, not only for the web but also CLI, API and library design.

   * HTML and CSS:
     Web Standards, cross-browser compatibility, HTML5, XHTML, CSS2, CSS3